 Indianapolis, IN 46208

 Encompassing 152 acres, Newfields is home to the Indianapolis Museum of Art, in addition to a lush garden and other attractions.
 Established in 1883, the Museum of Art is among the oldest in the nation.
+Furthermore, it’s also among the world’s oldest encyclopedic art museums.
 Featured in its vast 54,000 collection are artworks from renowned artists like Monet, Picasso and van Gogh.
 Families may also enjoy the family friendly Star Studio.
 Newfields is also home to the family friendly historic Lilly House and Gardens, a café and museum store.
+By the way, the Gardens at Newfields is free to visit without having to purchase a ticket.

 White River State Park